-Systematic Literature Review on Open Innovation Failure
+Systematic Literature Review on Challenges of Open Innovation

 Level Bachelor